Etiology of Scabies

 Sometimes oral ivermectin

-Precipitated sulfur 6 to 10% in petrolatum, applied for 24 hours for 3 consecutive days, is safe and effective and usually used in infants < 2 months of age.
+Precipitated sulfur 6 to 10% in petrolatum is an alternative therapy typically reserved for infants < 2 months of age or pregnant individuals.
+It is applied for 24 hours for 3 consecutive days, is safe and effective.

 Ivermectin is indicated for patients who do not respond to topical treatment, are unable to adhere to topical regimens, or are immunocompromised with Norwegian scabies.
 Ivermectin has been used with success in epidemics involving close contacts, such as nursing homes.